 "What a cute face!" is the normal reaction out of just about everyone who meets Xcel.
 He is incredibly cute!
 And incredibly smart, sensitive, over-reactive, emotional, jealous, opinionated and quick.
 He occasionally suffers from hiccups.
 He keeps me laughing and also very sharp.
 He has had more hoof trouble than any horse deserves but is sound most of the time now.
 Because of the problems in his hooves, Xcel was never able to compete in eventing so I have explored "Liberty Training."
 We are both learning this wonderful type of training developed by Carolyn Resnick in California.
 Xcel is by Miner’s Mark out of a Sovereign Dancer mare.
 Please read all about him by clicking on Reschooling The Thoroughbred.

 Tommy is a tall, striking, very nice moving off-the-track-Thoroughbred with a sweet disposition.
 So what was he doing at a local slaughter sale on a snowy February Saturday in 2006?
 I sure did wonder so I bought him.
 Tommy really needed to learn to trust people, to become relaxed and to learn how not to be a race horse and he is well on his way.
 He was going nicely and learning to jump in 2008 when he started having problems somewhere in his body.
 He spent several years perplexing both me and the vets as to what, exactly, was wrong.
 He then took a detour into some severe eye problems which came close to costing him his eyesight.
-He recovered well but continued with body issues until 2013.
-Tommy is finally on his way into being a nice, sound horse to ride.
+He recovered well but continued with body issues.
+He is now retired because of arthritis but is a great buddy to new horses coming in.
 Tommy is a1999 foal by Haymaker out of Any Old Charger.

 "Chromey" is the newest member of my herd and also the youngest at age 7.
 Purchased in 2015 as my next event horse.
 He was evented lightly by his previous owner but needed a really good farrier.
 He has one now and has been mulling over the whole eventing gig.
 He is a lovely boy with a sense of humor.